At Prismatic, we believe B2B software companies need a better way to build and deploy integrations for their customers.

 One thing those conversations made clear is just how complex integrations are.
 There’s simply a lot that must be done in order to provide integrations to customers.
 All those tasks and considerations group up into four categories of integration work:

 Code.
 Integration code has to handle everything from triggering integrations to connecting with third-party systems.
-This includes triggers, authorization, data formats, data transformation, transport protocols, and connectors.
+This includes triggers, authorization, data formats, data transformation, transfer protocols, and connectors.

 Infrastructure.
 Standing up and maintaining an environment to run integrations is a heavy lift.
 Teams must also find a way to test integrations, manage deployment to customers, and get notified of issues in production.
 This includes a production environment, dev environment, testing framework, security, scalability, deployment, versioning, logging, and alerting.